- Diversity, Equity, and Inclusion

 - Explore CS Research

 Current research in graphics covers a broad range of topics across the field.
-Examples include global illumination, scattering models, volume scattering, interactive rendering, rigid and flexible body simulation, cloth simulation, acoustics for graphics, haptics, multiview geometry, computational photography, human visual perception, and appearance capture.
-Our research addresses applications ranging from film effects, animation, and games to architecture, surgery simulation, cosmetics, and photo browsing.
+Examples include global illumination, scattering models, volume scattering, interactive rendering, cloth simulation, acoustics for graphics, content creation, multiview geometry, computational photography and videography, human visual perception, and appearance capture.
+Our research addresses applications ranging from visual effects, animation, and games to architecture, surgery simulation, advertising, photography, and photo browsing.

 Donald Greenberg, the founder of the Program of Computer Graphics, has been researching and teaching in the field of computer graphics from 1966.
 During the last 15 years, he has been primarily concerned with research advancing the state-of-the-art in computer graphics and with utilizing these techniques as they may be applied to a variety of disciplines.
 His specialities include hidden surface algorithms, geometric modeling, color science, and realistic image generation.
 Donald Greenberg is the Jacob Gould Schurman Professor of Computer Graphics and the Director of the Program of Computer Graphics.